 The MBNEP has an existing database of field measurements.
-The program uses an Access database and

-Excel spreadsheets to store all program data.
+The program uses an Access database and Excel spreadsheets to store all program data.
 The Data Manager, an MBNEP staff member, maintains this electronic data with oversight by the MBNEP QA Officer.
-The files are saved to MBNEP's internal server and backed up via cloud storage as well as on an external hard drive every night.
+The files are saved to MBNEP's cloud storage with regular backup on an external hard drive.